Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 - Reproduce.
 Possibly the most important thing that only living things do is reproduce.
 Some organisms do that by simply splitting in two; others have sex (I can hear you guys giggling at the back) and produce young.
 Rocks don't do that.

 - Grow.
 You were once a drooling, gurgling little baby.
 Now, you're grown up some.
 Plant a seed, give it time, and it'll grow into a plant.
 Growth and development are the final factors that define living things.

-It should be clear now that all these characteristics of life things are things that animals, plants and other living things do.
+It should be clear now that all these characteristics of living things are things that animals, plants, and other living things do.
 They do them in order to stay alive and to reproduce.

 Cells, Organisms and Diversity

-Thanks to all this microscopy (looking at things through microscopes) we now know that animal and plant cells are different and that there are many different kinds of cells that do different things and that the kind of cells a thing is made of determine what kind of thing it is.
+Thanks to all this microscopy (looking at things through microscopes), we now know that animal and plant cells are different and that there are many kinds of cells that do different things, and that the kind of cells a thing is made from will determine what kind of thing it is.

 And now you know why biologists all have squinty eyes and wear thick glasses.
 Except they don't.
 I'm just kidding.
 You can be a biologist and still have good eyesight.
 Really.

 As we are animals, let's start with taking a look at animal cells.

 Animal cells—the cells that you are made of—have many components.
 For now, we'll just concentrate on a few of these.
 These are the ones that are most important for the life and function of the cell.

 We'll look at the nucleus, the cytoplasm, the cell membrane, and the mitochondria.